-- Lack of Swimming Skills – Many people do not know how to swim and still others have weak swimming skills.
-Statistically, these individuals are more likely to drown that people with stronger skills in the water.
+Many people do not know how to swim and still others have weak swimming skills.
+Statistically, these individuals are more likely to drown than people with stronger skills in the water.
 This is particularly prevalent among small children who have not had a proper introduction to water safety and a basic swimming proficiency class.

-- Lack of Life Saving Floatation Devices – Weaker swimmers are more likely to drown if they do not wear a life vest or other life saving floatation device.
-Also, pools without life preservers to pass to a swimmer in need of assistance are more likely to experience a drowning than those with the proper safety equipment available.
+Weaker swimmers are more likely to drown if they do not wear a life vest or other life saving floatation device.
+Also, pools without life preservers to pass to a swimmer in need of assistance are more likely to experience a drowning incident than those with the proper safety equipment available.

 Water-related Injuries other than Drowning

-Other serious pool-related injuries include broken bones in the spine that can lead to paralysis.
+Another serious pool-related injury is damage to the spinal cord that can lead to paralysis.
 The improper placement of a diving board in water that is too shallow, the defective design of a swimming pool, or other factors can lead a swimmer to break his or her neck or back while in the water, often striking the bottom of the pool at a high rate of speed when diving into shallow water.
 These injuries may require surgical repair and often result in permanent paralysis to the swimmer, requiring lifelong medical and nursing care.